ECC Annual Needs Consideration

-Career education provides the student with a visual impairment includes the basic knowledge of the world of work, transition from school to post-secondary options and also addresses the vocational skills students need to perform jobs and keep employment.
+Career education provides the student with a visual impairment includes the basic knowledge of the world of work, the transition from school to post-secondary options and also addresses the vocational skills students need to perform jobs and keep employment.

-Self-Determination highlights the importance of believing in oneself, while understanding one’s abilities and limitations including knowledge of one’s visual impairment.
+Self-Determination highlights the importance of believing in oneself while understanding one’s abilities and limitations including knowledge of one’s visual impairment.
 It is important for all students, but particularly those with visual impairments to learn to cope with failures and how to strive for success.